The Free Dropbox Forms Replacement

 Pro ($17/mo)

-Why teams switch from Dropbox Forms to Fomr
+Why teams replace Dropbox Forms with Fomr

 Fomr’s free plan includes unlimited forms, unlimited responses, design customization, and team collaboration, all at no cost.
 The Pro plan at $17/month adds custom domains and branding removal.